zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 You must try different number of hidden layers, and their sizes.
 Report results for the configuration that gives the best F1 score values.

-CSCI6390: Your implementation must additionally support sigmoid and linear activation function for the output layer (keep ReLU for the hidden layers).
+CSCI6390: Your implementation must additionally support linear activation function for the output layer (keep ReLU for the hidden layers).
-Also, you must support the case when there is no hidden layer; this latter case will correspond to linear regression when output is linear, and logistic regression when output is softmax or sigmoid.
+Also, you must support the case when there is no hidden layer; this latter case will correspond to linear regression when output is linear, and logistic regression when output is softmax.

 In addition to reporting the results for different number of hidden layers (and their sizes), also report the results when there are no hidden layers